openjdk/guide/src/guide/testing-the-jdk.md

 ### ProblemListing jtreg tests

 ProblemListing should be used for a short term exclusion while a test is being fixed, and for the exclusion of intermittently failing tests that cause too much noise, but can still be useful to run on an ad-hoc basis.
 ProblemListing is done in the file `ProblemList.txt`.
+For more details about the `ProblemList.txt` file see the [jtreg FAQ](https://openjdk.org/jtreg/faq.html#what-is-a-problemlist.txt-file).

-There are actually several ProblemList files to choose from.
+There are actually several ProblemList files to choose from in the JDK.
 Their location and name hint about what area or feature each file belongs to.
 Each file has sections for different components.
 All ProblemList files complement each other to build the total set of tests to exclude in jtreg runs.

 ~~~
 test/hotspot/jtreg/ProblemList.txt